Red Sox vs. White Sox MLB Betting Odds, Trends & Prediction

-Tanner Houck will oppose Jake Woodford in Thursday night’s Red Sox vs. White Sox matchup at 8:10 p.m.
-ET.
-With the number sitting at 8.5 runs, what’s the best bet on the board when it comes to tonight’s total?
+The Red Sox vs. White Sox series continues at 8:10 p.m.
+ET when Cooper Criswell opposes Garrett Crochet in the pitching matchup.
+With the moneylines essentially even and the total sitting at 7.5 runs, what’s the best play on the board tonight in Chicago?

 Game Matchup & Betting Odds